How To Test WiFi Strength With Android

 Prerequisites

-• Have an Android device handy.
+• Have an Android device handy (such as your POS Tablet).

 Limitations